focus-editor/focus/LOG.md

         - One idea: always copy buffer into a temporary string and rebuild the buffer every time, making changes for every cursor as we go.
 It would be probably a bit slower for one cursor, but still acceptable and much more predictable for many cursors
       (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)

-- Open file dialog:
-    - Ctrl+O to open dialog in the current file's folder
-    - Ctrl+Shift+O to open from root
-    - Review and cleanup code
-    - Put the open editors at the top
-    - Implement fuzzy searching with letter highlighting etc

 - Remove 3D-related stuff from Simp

 - When there are several cursors where some of them are above the viewport, hitting enter will shift everything down